 Enemy #3 of these inorganic scintillating crystals are rapid temperature changes which can cause the crystal to crack.
 (Enemy #1 is moisture and Enemy #2 is mechanical shock)

-It requires quite a bit of heat for the adhesive to fail and let the cap go.
-Inserting the blade of the utility knife between the edge of the tube and the cap allows for the cap to be pried off gently - this action must be carried out repeatedly at different spots around the perimeter of the cap until it comes off.
+Inserting the blade of the utility knife between the edge of the tube and the cap while hot, allows for the cap to be pried off - this action must be carried out repeatedly at different spots around the perimeter of the cap until it comes off.

 Next step is to remove the silicone sealant, cables and the cable grommet.